natashabatalha/PandExo/docs/installation_windows.rst

 Step 8: Run Test
 ````````````````
-Navigate to your pandexo-master and run the run_test.
+Navigate to your pandexo-master and run the smoke test.
 Check in the `installation <https://natashabatalha.github.io/PandExo/installation.html#pandexo-startup-bash-script>`_ guide on the exact expected output.

 .. code-block:: bash

     cd '...'
-    python run_test.py
+    python -m pytest tests/test_run.py -q

 Congrats on being persevering/stubborn enough to get it on to work on Windows!
 There are some test Jupyter files to try out in `pandexo-master/notebooks`